-Management has evaluated subsequent events through the date that the financial statements were available to be issued, January 2, 2024 and determined there were no events that occurred that required disclosure.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, December 27, 2024.
+See Notes 6 and 14 for relevant disclosure.
 No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.